VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Timing Issues

-One of the acceptance tests verifies the behavior of the system when a business customer creates new seat types.
+One of the acceptance tests verifies the behavior of the system when a Business Customer creates new seat types.
 The key steps in the test create a conference, create a new seat type for the conference, and then publish the conference.
 This raises the corresponding sequence of
 events: **ConferenceCreated**, **SeatCreated**, and